DanielEhehalt/migration-helper-spring-quarkus/README.md

 - Java 11
 - Maven
 - For the analysis of applications with a Java version greater than 11, QMAid must be executed with at least this version.
-If QMAid is executed with a Java version greater than 11, an installed Java 11 version must be provided via the CLI option -j, because the Migration Toolkit for Applications can only be executed within a Java 11 environment.
+If QMAid is executed with a Java version greater than 11, an installed Java 11 version must be provided via the CLI option `-j`, because the Migration Toolkit for Applications can only be executed within a Java 11 environment.

 ## Build